Updated: Nov 26

-The National Credit Union Administration (NCUA) has extended its approval for a new charter application for Diverge, a Proposed Federal Credit Union (PFCU).
+The National Credit Union Administration (NCUA) has extended its approval for a new charter application to the Organizing Members of Diverge, a Proposed Federal Credit Union (PFCU).
 Diverge PFCU is a groundbreaking initiative that will expand financial access for historically unbanked individuals and their families.
 The initial focus of the proposed credit union is to provide a financial home for marginalized people in the justice-involved and LGBTQI+ communities.
 An estimated 2 million people in these populations are unbanked.
 First Step Alliance is one of the NCUA- approved Membership Associations for this new credit union.

 Individuals, businesses, and other organizations will be able to join the new credit union through two non-profit associations whose membership is broadly open to people in these communities, their families, and supporters: First Step Alliance–a 501(c)(3) organization advancing economic empowerment for justice-involved individuals through improved access to banking services and financial education–and the Center for LGBTQ Economic Advancement & Research (CLEAR)–a 501(c)(4) organization forwarding economic empowerment for LGBTQI+ communities with research and advocacy to support access to inclusive financial services.